LiamSwayne/Adblock_Public_Library/README.md

 3. In the extension settings > advanced > filter lists: Enable "ABP filters", "EasyList", "EasyPrivacy", "Fanboy's Notifications Blocking List", "Fanboy's Social Blocking List", and "I don't care about cookies".
 4. In the extension settings > advanced > My Filter List: expand, copy, and paste one or more of the lists below into the "search or add filters" box.

-For contributors: This is a community library, meaning anyone can contribute. <-- See CONTRIBUTION.md
+For contributors: This is a community library, meaning anyone can contribute.
+Every element from contributors is verified individually before being added.
+Sites that aren't safe for work or encourage piracy will be rejected.
+Social icons are blocked, but sites that are utility focused such as LinkedIn and RSS should be preserved when possible.

 <details>
-  <summary>General library (2847 elements / 157 KB)</summary>
+  <summary>General library (2898 elements / 160 KB)</summary>

   1. google.com###tads
   2. google.com##.qGXjvb